cunnie/docs/bosh_create_dns_server.md

 2. [configure the BOSH VM to use DHCP](#dhcp)
 3. [assign the BOSH VM a static IP address](#static)

+**Make sure to [secure BOSH](#secure)** after we have made it subnet accessible; the default accounts and passwords are very weak.

-Specifically, we'll cover using [Vagrant](https://www.vagrantup.com/) to deploy [BOSH Lite](https://github.com/cloudfoundry/bosh-lite) to [VirtualBox](https://www.virtualbox.org/) (i.e. we won't discuss deploying BOSH Lite to Amazon AWS or VMware Fusion).
+We limit our discussion to deploying to [VirtualBox](https://www.virtualbox.org/) (i.e. we won't discuss deploying BOSH Lite to Amazon AWS or VMware Fusion).

 ### Procedure